 This chord starts with the same shape as the E minor.
 The only difference is that you need to put the index finger on string 3 fret 1.
 Play every string.

-There are a few ways to play the A Major chord.
+There are a few ways to play the A major chord.
 One way is to use a barre chord - that is when you lay a finger flat over several strings to play many notes with one finger.
-It can be difficult at first to make bar chords sound good but you will get it with practice.
-To play the A Major chord, lay your index finger across the 4th, 3rd, 2nd, and 1st strings at the 2nd fret.
+It can be difficult at first to make barre chords sound good, but you will get it with practice.
+To play the A major chord, lay your index finger across the 4th, 3rd, 2nd, and 1st strings at the 2nd fret.
 Leave the 5th string open and do not play the 6th or 1st string.

-Here is another way to play the A Major chord if the bar chord is too difficult for you.
-Index finger on string 4 fret 2, middle finger on string 3 fret 2, ring finger on string 2 fret 2.
+Here is another way to play the A major chord if the barre chord is too difficult for you.
+Use the index finger on string 4 fret 2, middle finger on string 3 fret 2, and ring finger on string 2 fret 2.
 Leave the 5th string and the 1st string open and do not play the 6th string.

 This chord makes a triangle shape on your fretboard.
 Put your index finger on string 3 fret 2, middle finger on string 1 fret 2, and ring finger on string 2 fret 3.
 Leave the 4th string open and do not play the 6th or 5th string.

-C MajorRing finger on string 5 fret 3, middle finger on string 4 fret 2, index finger on string 2 fret 1.
+C MajorUse the ring finger on string 5 fret 3, middle finger on string 4 fret 2, and index finger on string 2 fret 1.
 Leave the 3rd and 1st string open and do not play the 6th string.

 David Wallimann will start you on your electric guitar playing journey in this Phase 1 series.